Kira1108/simple-chat/README.md

 *TODO: Optimize chat history management with langchain.*

 You don't always need a langchain to maintin chat history, right?
 You don't know how openai maintain chatGPT's memroy, right?
 So why bother use langchain....,why, why, why......

+2023.3.21:
+> Summarizing all previous chatting history is **too expensive**, the summarization itself costs many tokens.
+> If chatGPT search pervious conversation context(embedding similartiy approach), that costs many tokens too. **too expensive**.
+> I can use langchain, but I don't have enough money to do that.

 ## 1. Export openai api key
 ```bash